TanyaGir/Movie-Trailer/README.md

 In order view this project youu must have the following installed on your computer you must have

-1.Have a browser on your computer in order to view the webpage.
+1.A browser on your computer in order to view the webpage.

-2.Have downloaded and installed Python on your computer .Incase you haven't installed it, here is the link.(https://www.python.org/downloads/)
+2.Downloaded and installed Python on your computer .Incase you haven't installed it, here is the link.(https://www.python.org/downloads/)

 # Built With